experientials/zishell/README.rst

 ----------------------

 Sets the state of the DTR line when opening the serial port.
-This may also be defaulted from the RSHELL_DTR environment variable.
+This may also be defaulted from the ZISHELL_DTR environment variable.

 --rts [0|1|True|False]
 ----------------------

 Sets the state of the RTS line when opening the serial port.
-This may also be defaulted from the RSHELL_RTS environment variable.
+This may also be defaulted from the ZISHELL_RTS environment variable.

 --quiet
 -------

-This option causes the Connecting messages printed when rshell starts to be suppressed.
+This option causes the Connecting messages printed when zishell starts to be suppressed.
 This is mostly useful for the test scripts.

 --timing
 --------

-If the timing option is specified then rshell will print the amount of time that each command takes to execute.
+If the timing option is specified then zishell will print the amount of time that each command takes to execute.

 -u USER, --user USER
 --------------------

 Specifies the username to use when logging into a WiPy over telnet.
-If no username is specified, then the username from the RSHELL_USER environment variable is used.
-If the RSHELL_USER environment variable doesn't exist then the default username 'micro' is used.
+If no username is specified, then the username from the ZISHELL_USER environment variable is used.
+If the ZISHELL_USER environment variable doesn't exist then the default username 'micro' is used.

 -w PASSWORD, --password PASSWORD
 --------------------------------

 Specified the password to use when logging into a WiPy over telnet.
-If no password is specified, then the password from the RSHELL_PASSWORD environment variable is used.
-If the RSHELL_PASSWORD environment variable doesn't exist then the default password 'python' is used.
+If no password is specified, then the password from the ZISHELL_PASSWORD environment variable is used.
+If the ZISHELL_PASSWORD environment variable doesn't exist then the default password 'python' is used.

 cmd
 ---

-If a command is specified, then that command will be executed and rshell will exit.
+If a command is specified, then that command will be executed and zishell will exit.
 Examples:

 ::

-    rshell cp somefile.py /flash
+    zishell cp somefile.py /flash
-    rshell repl ~ pyb.bootloader() ~
+    zishell repl ~ pyb.bootloader() ~

 File System
 ===========

-rshell can be connected to multiple pyboards simultaneously.
+zishell can be connected to multiple pyboards simultaneously.
 If the board module exists on the pyboard (i.e. a file named board.py somewhere in the module search path) and it contains an attribute called name (e.g. :code:`name = "myboard"`) then the pyboard will use that name.
 If the board